 Stevens was chosen "Clown of the Year" by the

 awarded a beautiful trophy at the June meeting.

-- Dee and Frank Wind of Frank-Lee Speaking will perform a
+Saturday October 25 at the Elmont Library in Elmont, Long Island - Dee and Frank Wind of Frank-Lee Speaking will perform a family program.

 is doing a residency with two 9th grade teachers at Schenectady High

 teaching students how to find and shape personal memory tales.